 The study’s results, initiated by researchers in Psychological Medicine, revealed that adolescents bullied within their peer group would be more likely to utilize mental health services long into adulthood, compared to those who are not.

 More boys use mental health providers in adolescence and youth, whereas females make up the majority of adults who utilize mental health providers.

 Dr. Sara Evans-Lacko, the study’s lead author, considers the childhood bullying results to be nothing short of remarkable.

 Nevertheless, even though it may currently be observed all through the first years, the LSE social services research unit found that long-term effects of bullying can last well into the age of 50, as Daily Mail reported.

 Furthermore, Dr. Evans-Lacko stated that for individuals who were often bullied all through their youth years, it had been discovered that they are more than two times as likely to utilize numerous mental health services.

-It should also be noted that childhood abuse can distort the personality and behavioral maturity of any adolescent.
+It should also be noted that child abuse could distort the personality and behavioral maturity of an adolescent, the findings show.

 Moreover, researchers believe that someone’s stress, introversion, rage, and confrontation can affect one’s abilities to recognize feelings.

 “Individuals who were frequently bullied during childhood were more than twice as likely to use mental health services during childhood or adolescence and even at age 50, they were still 30% more likely to use mental health services compared to those who were not bullied.